 Recently, we added SDKs for R and Python to simplify data access.
 The Python SDK has a built-in object method in almost every endpoint that allows the use of the Pandas SDK.
 The R SDK has built-in functionality for the RStudio integrated development environment (IDE) that provides recursive unwrapping of the return object for simple display of data in a data table.
 Combining this with the built-in graphing functions has produced interesting graphs with just a few clicks.

 We want people to hit the ground running with our data, which is why we provide tons of avenues for support.
 Find the answers to your questions – or learn how to get started – with our extensive documentation.
-Venture into the user community to leverage the knowledge of your peers.
+Explore frequently asked questions in our Help Center.
 Launch a live chat with our customer success team in one click.
 Or submit a ticket to our data quality team with our built-in ticketing system.
 Your time is valuable – why wait around for help?